MaxwellKendall/maxwellkendall.com/src/blog-posts/data-structures/graphs.md

 ## Algorithms

 Graph traversal can be done in one of two ways; first, depth first; second, breadth first.
 In the former, from the starting node, we choose a neighbor and run with it.
-Following it all the way to its terminal node.
-Then, once we've gone as far "deep" as we can go, we go back to the starting node and do the same thing for its next neighbor.
+Following it all the way to its "terminal node" or the node which has no edges.
+Then, once we've gone as "deep" as we can go, we go backwards to the starting node and do the same thing for its next neighbor.
 In the latter, breadth first traversal, we visit all the starting node's neighbors in order.

 The difference between these two approaches is `breadth first search explores all directions evenly whereas depth first search favors a single direction`.
 This means the order in which nodes are visited is vastly different.
 Using the depth first approach, we go in the same direction for as long as possible before switching directions.
 In contrast, when using the breadth first approach, we move forward in each direction available, one node at a time, looking at each neighbor, before moving forward.